ERASMUS OutgoingMobility Grant Amounts

 - Working students and graduates

-can apply for a Social Top-Up for participants with fewer opportunities.
-The amount is 250 Euro /month (8.33 Euro/day) for the same period as the ERASMUS scholarship.
+The amount is 250 Euro /month (8.33 Euro/day) for the same period as the Erasmus scholarship.

 Exact conditions and deadlines for applications are being announced in due time.
 Students with disabilities or chronic illnesses as well as students who are taking their child/children abroad can, in justified cases and in consultation with the International Relations Office, submit their application for a Social Top-Up outside the deadlines or apply for funding of the real costs.